 Use complex passwords with at least 8 characters: upper and lower case letters, numbers, and special characters.

 Consider using a password manager, such as LastPass.

 Use credit cards for purchases

-Stay Vigilant of Scams: If it sounds too good to be true, it probably is.
-It is safer to use credit cards for major or online purchases.
-(Assuming you pay them off every month).
-Why: Credit cards have strong consumer protections in place.
-Credit cards have fraud investigation departments that act as a middle man on your behalf.
-No money will be automatically debited from your financial accounts giving you a higher chance of protecting your funds.
+It is generally safer to use credit cards for major or online purchases as they often have strong consumer protections in place.
+They have fraud investigation departments that act as a liaison on your behalf.
+No money can be automatically debited from your accounts, giving you a higher chance of protecting your funds.